 Ace Of Spades (Roadrunner ’80, Castle Music ‘99) Rating: A

 Motorhead in their unstoppable prime.
 To quote Clarke: “This one feels right.
 This album is really fast.
 Maybe we had some good speed.”
 In his liner notes to the ’99 reissue, Steffan Chirazi calls this a “dirty, greasy, beautifully impure and unholy classic.”
-And while cut for cut it’s certainly no match for No Remorse, I’d be hard pressed to argue too strenuously against the common claim that this is the original band’s best studio album.
-After all, it has Motorhead classics like the immortal title track (which most people consider the definitive Motorhead song and is the song that the band simply must play at every concert), “Live To Win” (love its deliciously dark chug), “(We Are) The Road Crew” (the ultimate song about that topic, it moved one of Motorhead’s crew members to tears; plus it rocks like a mutha), “Fire, Fire” (a fierce, underrated gem), “Jailbait” (another fun, tongue-in-cheek feminist baiter that’s quite catchy), “The Chase Is Better Than The Catch” (Lemmy: "well, it is, isn’t it? - to have a relationship is fatal to the relationship”), and “The Hammer” (which hits you with all the force of one), and the band even enjoyed a brief period of commercial (#4 in the U.K.) and critical acceptance during this time.
+And while cut for cut it’s certainly no match for their later No Remorse compilation, I’d be hard pressed to argue too strenuously against the common claim that this is the original band’s best studio album.
+After all, it has Motorhead classics like the immortal title track (the definitive Motorhead song and the song that the band simply must play at every concert), “Live To Win” (love its deliciously dark chug), “(We Are) The Road Crew” (the ultimate song about that topic, it moved one of Motorhead’s crew members to tears; plus it rocks like a mutha), “Fire, Fire” (a fierce, underrated gem), “Jailbait” (another fun, tongue-in-cheek feminist baiter that’s quite catchy), “The Chase Is Better Than The Catch” (Lemmy: "well, it is, isn’t it? - to have a relationship is fatal to the relationship”), and “The Hammer” (which hits you with all the force of one), and the band even enjoyed a brief period of commercial (#4 in the U.K.) and critical acceptance during this time.
 Memorable choruses like “Love Me Like A Reptile” reveal Lemmy’s, er, unusual lyrics (“I’m gonna sink my fangs in you”), and lines like “they’re all fools to live by rules” underscore Lemmy and the gang’s allegiance to the reckless rock ‘n’ roll lifestyle.
-However, the fact that the band can lovingly pay tribute to that lifestyle and the people who make it possible (“We Are The Road Crew”), while also providing mundane details about life on the road, demonstrates a depth and intelligence that goes beyond what most people (critics, mainly) are willing to give them credit for.
-The three bonus tracks (“Dirty Love,” the b-side of the “Ace Of Spades” single, as well as “Please Don’t Touch,” and “Emergency,” two duets with Girlschool taken from the St. Valentine’s Day Massacre EP) on the reissue are all ace, too, and though a few of these songs are merely solid and once again any hints of variety are nonexistent, Ace Of Spades nevertheless presents Motorhead’s classic early power trio lineup in peak form.
+However, the fact that the band can lovingly pay tribute to that lifestyle and the people who make it possible (“We Are The Road Crew”), while also providing mundane details about life on the road, demonstrates a depth and intelligence that goes beyond what most people are willing to give them credit for.
+The three bonus tracks (“Dirty Love,” the b-side of the “Ace Of Spades” single, as well as “Please Don’t Touch,” and “Emergency,” two duets with Girlschool taken from the St. Valentine’s Day Massacre EP) on the reissue are all aces, too, and though a few of these songs are merely solid and once again any hints of variety are nonexistent, Ace Of Spades nevertheless presents Motorhead’s classic early power trio lineup in peak form.